Last updated on 20 December 2021

-Your doctor will first obtain a correct diagnosis from a urine and urine culture test to make sure you are suffering from a UTI and not something else.
+Your doctor will first obtain a correct diagnosis from a urine culture test to make sure you are suffering from a UTI and not something else.
 This will also identify if the cause of the infection is bacterial, viral or fungal and determine the right course of treatment.

 Most cases are caused by bacteria and treated with antibiotics.
 If your infection is fungal, you will be given antifungal medication.
 Drink plenty of water to help flush out your urinary tract.

 If your doctor suspects an upper tract UTI, you may need to undergo scans, blood tests and blood culture to check that the infection hasn’t spread into your blood stream.

 For severe upper UTI, you may be warded in hospital for observation to ensure that the prescribed medication is working.